evanpurkhiser/CS-Six-Degrees-of-Wikipedia/doc/presentation/presentation.md

 ## User Input: Page names

  * Can't just accept page names strings
- * Must be a valid wikipedia article identifier
+ * Must be a valid Wikipedia article identifier
- * Query the Wikipedia API wtih a python script
+ * Query the Wikipedia API with a python script
  * Searches using input and returns the first result
  * Sometimes results not what we want (C++ is Canada?)